Learn How to Unbox Your Cricut Maker, Walk Through Each Tool, Install Design Space and Create Your Very First Project.

 Cricut Maker Unboxing

-Today, I’m walking you through how to unbox and set up your Cricut Maker machine.
+Today, I'm walking you through my Cricut Maker Unboxing and set up your Cricut Maker machine.
 Whether you just purchased your machine or it’s been sitting in a closet gathering dust, this post is for you!
 Let’s go ahead and open up this box!

 Don't forget to watch the attached video!
 It will guide you through every single step!